NFA26/CanBeMail/README.md

 *To install all the required packages at once: pip install -r requirements.txt

 ##Before Start
 You need to add database details to the code for your usage.

 At CanBeMail/Controller/MainPageController.py Line 25
 You need to write your own database information.

+Finally, by running the following command, you can run the app or if you use an IDE, you can directly click on the "run" button at "Launcher.py" page. python launcher.py